 As noted yesterday, we were docked right next to Island Princess III, which ferries tourists up and down the Peterborough lift lock.
-By right next to we mean right next to.
+And by “right next to” we really mean right next to.
 Maybe 20 feet away at the most.
-By the end of the weekend’s 200 boat trips, we knew by rote the first 10-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
+By the end of the weekend’s 200 boatloads of entertained tourists, we knew by rote the first 10-minute script of the jokes used by Jody—who assured each group that “Jody is a boy’s name”—to entertain the passengers.
 The passengers dutifully laughed.
 We dutifully cringed.

 But nothing can be more cringe-worthy than “new wave” synth-pop.
 Like the patrons at Bob’s Country Bunker, we enjoy both kinds of music: country AND western.
 And ABBA.
 So obviously we’re pretty open-minded.
 Yet we’d never heard of synth-pop.
 Good thing, because synth-pop doesn’t count as music.
 In fact, we figure that the sounds emanating from the Howard Jones concert at the marina Saturday night are to blame for global warming, political unrest, and the fly plague we encontered in the middle of Lake Ontario.
 Despite thunderstorms during the day, however, several thousand people sat in the wet field to see this dude.
 These are the real Canadian looneys, although we allow for the possibility that they were there as part of some kind of diversion program to avoid hard jail time.
 We’d have done the time.
-At least the prisoners at Folsom got Johnny Cash.
+At least the prisoners at Folsom and San Quentin got Johnny Cash.

 Looping mostly is a quiet sport, best done alone or in small groups.
 The places we stop generally have been on the smallish side, with few people to molest us.
 Not so in Peterborough.
 In addition to the mess that is Howard Jones, RibFest drew folks from all over the region.
 Just on our dock alone, 11 boats full of merry-makers from Stoney Lake pulled in and partied until literally 3:30 am.
 This is a photo of the calm before the pot-smoking crowd-storm that hit as sundown arrived.
 Everyone surprisingly survived the night, however, and they all took off en masse Sunday morning for their trip home.